 For historical comparisons, dollar figures have usually been inflation adjusted with nominal figures shown where relevant.
 Doing so allows sensible comparisons when long periods are discussed.
 Readers will not need to understand the adjustment mechanism beyond knowing that \$1 in 1980 bought more than \$1 does today and that this dynamic has been accounted for.
 Most dollar figures, except when noted as "nominal," are presented in 2015 dollars.
-There has been very little inflation between 2015 and press date, and 2016 inflation figures are still not finalized as of this writing; however, there has been very little deviation, and most dollar figures in 2015 will be close in value to 2016 and 2017 dollars.
+There has been very little inflation between 2015 and press date, and 2016 figures were not finalized as of the original press date; however, inflation has been subdued for a long time and most 2015 dollar figures will be close in value to current dollars.
 In cases where data are presented for after October 2016, they are based on projections (usually the government's) using a source's estimates and "business as usual" scenarios unless otherwise noted.
+"Now" and "current" in this book refer to the book's original press date, though figures remain substantively current.